Search within:

 Appropriation of Expenditures

-During fiscal year 2022, spending authority for endowed accounts whose market value is at least 90% of the historic gift value will be the product of a 4.0% spending rate and the 36-month moving average of fair market value.
-These accounts will also be subject to a 1.8% administrative assessment.
-During fiscal year 2023 and annually thereafter, the administrative assessment will be reduced by 0.1% per year until the administrative assessment reaches 1.5% during fiscal year 2025.
-Additional reductions to the administrative assessment may be considered after fiscal year 2025, should budgetary circumstances permit that change.
+During fiscal year 2026, spending authority for endowed accounts whose market value was at least 90% of the historic gift value was the product of a 4.0% spending rate and the 36-month moving average of fair market value.
+These accounts were also subject to a 1.5% administrative fee.
+During fiscal year 2027 and annually thereafter, the administrative fee will not exceed 1.5% and will be subject to annual review by the Finance Committee, then recommended by the Finance Committee to the full Board of Trustees for approval no later than June 30 each year for appropriation in the following fiscal year.
+Reductions to the administrative fee may occur annually or bi-annually and will be informed by operational funding needs, deposits of new endowment gifts and investment performance, with a goal of attaining a 1.0% administrative fee on or before July 1, 2035.

 Unless stated otherwise in the gift agreement, all endowed accounts established on or before June 30, 2019 will be subject to the spending formulas described above.
-All new endowed gift agreements established on or after July 1, 2019 with a gift commitment of less than $5 million will also be subject to the spending formulas described above.
+All new endowed accounts established between July 1, 2019 and October 31, 2025 with a gift commitment of less than $5 million, and all new endowed accounts established on or after November 1, 2025 with a gift commitment of less than $1 million, will also be subject to the spending formulas described above.

-For new endowed gift agreements established on or after July 1, 2019 with a gift commitment of $5 million or more, spending authority will follow the formulas described above, except that endowed accounts whose market value is at least 90% of the historic gift value will be subject to a 1.0% administrative assessment.
+For new endowed accounts established on or after July 1, 2019 with a gift commitment of $5 million or more, spending authority will follow the formulas described above, except that endowed accounts whose market value is at least 90% of the historic gift value will be subject to a 1.0% administrative fee.

 For endowed accounts in existence for fewer than 36 months, the calculation of average fair market value shall include zeroes for the months prior to the endowed account’s existence.